 He objects to the evidence from Cicero by saying that Dinon wasn't meant to be a strictly historical chronicle.
 Cicero was merely interested in the dreams described without ascribing any kind of historical reliability to his source.

-It is true that Dinon's history seems to have been "composed his work for readers with a taste for fabulous, strange, and erotic elements."
-[Encyclopedia Iranica, Dinon] But he was certainly attempting to be historical where he could for the purpose of his work (like Xenophon).
+It is true that Dinon seems to have "composed his work for readers with a taste for fabulous, strange, and erotic elements."
+[Encyclopedia Iranica, Dinon] But he certainly attempted to be historical where he could for the purpose of his work (like Xenophon).
 He was in the same vein as Ctesias, whom he continuated.
 And although the latter enjoyed a poor reputation among the ancients, Dinon didn't.
 This may not mean much, but it means he couldn't have been some kind of complete fabulist.
-If one had to compare Xenophon's Cyropaedia and Dinon's work, which are contemporaneous, the scales should weigh more toward Dinon.
-This would be the case with some of Herodotus' more gossipy legends such as I.123.
+If one had to compare Xenophon's Cyropaedia and Dinon's work, which are contemporaneous, the scales should weigh more toward Dinon because of the latter's more probable access to sources in preparation of his work, evidenced by the ancient popularity, which should support historicity unlike the modern (and ancient) assessment of Ctesias.
+This bigger reliability specifically on Cyrus' age would be the case seeing some of Herodotus' more gossipy legends such as I.123.
 If Ctesias claimed to use official archives and Dinon built upon his work, it's more likely that Dinon is correct about Cyrus' age than either Herodotus or especially Xenophon.

 As for the Dream Text or Sippar Cylinder of Nabonidus, according to some translations the relevant text says: